open-mmlab/mmsegmentation/projects/medical/2d_image/fundus_photography/gamma/README.md

 ### Prerequisites

-- Python 3.8
+- Python v3.8
-- PyTorch 1.10.0
+- PyTorch v1.10.0
-- pillow(PIL) 9.3.0
+- pillow(PIL) v9.3.0 9.3.0
-- scikit-learn(sklearn) 1.2.0
+- scikit-learn(sklearn) v1.2.0 1.2.0
 - [MIM](https://github.com/open-mmlab/mim) v0.3.4
 - [MMCV](https://github.com/open-mmlab/mmcv) v2.0.0rc4
 - [MMEngine](https://github.com/open-mmlab/mmengine) v0.2.0 or higher
 - [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) v1.0.0rc5

-All the commands below rely on the correct configuration of PYTHONPATH, which should point to the project's directory so that Python can locate the module files.
-In gamma/ root directory, run the following line to add the current directory to PYTHONPATH:
+All the commands below rely on the correct configuration of `PYTHONPATH`, which should point to the project's directory so that Python can locate the module files.
+In `gamma/` root directory, run the following line to add the current directory to `PYTHONPATH`:

 ```shell
 export PYTHONPATH=`pwd`:$PYTHONPATH
 ```

-### Dataset preparing
+### Dataset Preparing

-- download dataset from [here](https://gamma.grand-challenge.org/) and decompression data to path 'data/'.
+- download dataset from [here](https://gamma.grand-challenge.org/) and decompress data to path `'data/'`.
 - run script `"python tools/prepare_dataset.py"` to format data and change folder structure as below.
 - run script `"python ../../tools/split_seg_dataset.py"` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
 If the label of official validation set and test set cannot be obtained, we generate `train.txt` and `val.txt` from the training set randomly.